plone/volto/docs/source/upgrade-guide/index.md

   role="presentation"
 ```

-Take a look into the implementation of the default Volto tiles to get a grasp
+Take a look into the implementation of the default Volto blocks to get a grasp
 on all the edge cases related to keyboard navigation and how to deal with them.

 ### Reordering of the internal CSS, added an extra